juanmartinsantos/juanmartinsantos/README.md

 - 👋  Hi, I am Juan Martín (@juanmartinsantos)
 - 🌱  I am currently a student in the PhD program at the University of Salamanca
 - 👀  I am interested in AI topics
-- 💞️  I am looking to collaborate on ML projects
+- 💞️  I like to collaborate on ML projects
 - 📫  How to reach me juanmartin@usal.es

 <!---